Lokibot1/RentalHub/README.md

     CREATE DATABASE IF NOT EXISTS rentalhub;
     ```

-2. Run the SQL queries in `resource/schema.sql` to create the tables and insert sample data.
+2. Run the migration script to create the tables and insert sample data:

+    ```sh
+    npm run db:migrate
+    ```

 ## Running the Project